mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 - The Package Registry on GitLab.com can store up to 500 MB of content.
   This limit is [configurable for self-managed GitLab instances](../../../administration/instance_limits.md#package-registry-limits).
 - If you publish the same package with the same version multiple times, each consecutive upload is saved as a separate file.
 When installing a package, GitLab serves the most recent file.
-- When publishing packages to GitLab, they are not displayed in the packages UI of your project immediately.
+- When publishing packages to GitLab, they aren't displayed in the packages user interface of your project immediately.
 It can take up to 10 minutes to process a package.

 ### Publish a package with the NuGet CLI